System-PRI/deploy/README.md

 #### Certificates

-Place the SSL certificates in the `/etc/ssl` directory.
+Place the SSL certificates in the `/etc/ssl` directory on the server, where the application is deployed.
 The volume for certificates is created in the `docker-compose-ssl.yml` file.

 ### Starting the application